alanc98/rtems-cfs-demo/README.md

 # rtems-cfs-demo
 This is the repository for the 2022 FSW Workshop Beaglebone Black RTEMS core Flight System demo.
+I'm sure there are things that can be improved and fixed in here, but the primary goal of this repository is to be reproducible.
+I hope that a year or two after the workshop and my demo is given, you could still use this repository to build and run the demo.
+We shall see if it works in a year or two.
+I think the docker image is a key to allowing this to work.

 It consists of:
 - A set of Dockerfiles and scripts to build a docker based RTEMS development kit.
 Specific commits are used to try to keep the demo from breaking when the RTEMS repositories are updated.